Politics of the Bahamas: Executive branch

 The leader of the majority party in parliament serves as prime minister and head of government.
 The cabinet consists of at least nine members, including the prime minister and ministers of executive departments.
 They answer politically to the lower House of Assembly.

-The governor-general appoints the chief justice of the Supreme Court on the advice of the prime minister and leader of the opposition.
+The governor-general appoints the chief justice of the Supreme Court on the advice of the prime minister and the leader of the opposition.
 Other justices are appointed on the advice of a judicial commission.
-The Privy Council in London serves as the highest appellate court for the Bahamas.
+The Judicial Committee of the Privy Council in London serves as the highest appellate court for the Bahamas.

 Legislative branch

 The House of Assembly consists of 38 members, elected from individual constituencies for five-year terms.
 As under the Westminster system, the government may dissolve the parliament and call elections at any time.
 The House of Assembly performs all major legislative functions.

 The Senate consists of 16 members appointed by the governor-general, including nine on the advice of the prime minister, four on the advice of the leader of the opposition, and three on the advice of the prime minister after consultation with the leader of the opposition.